In a nutshell

 Mosteiro dos Jerónimos

-The Mosteiro dos Jerónimos is one of the most important sights in Lisbon and even part of UNESCO World Heritage.
+The Mosteiro dos Jerónimos is one of the most important places to visit in Lisbon and even part of UNESCO World Heritage.

 The building seems enormous and the almost 300-meter-long park in front only adds to this impression.
 Inside, you’ll see elegant decorations and little towers everywhere – it’s beautiful!